Matt Lytle: Seattle Seahawks

 Lytle was claimed off waivers by the Seattle Seahawks on August 28, 2000.
 He made his NFL debut on October 22 in a 31–3 loss to the Oakland Raiders, but did not record any statistics.
 He also appeared in the team's 17–15 win over the San Diego Chargers on November 5.

-Lytle was later waived and re-signed to the practice squad on November 23.
+Lytle was later waived on November 21 and re-signed to the practice squad on November 23.

-Carolina Panthers
+Carolina Panthers (second stint)

-On December 4, 2000, Lytle was signed off the practice squad to the Carolina Panthers' active roster after defensive end Jason Peter was placed on injured reserve.
+On December 4, 2000, Lytle was signed off the practice squad to the Panthers' active roster after defensive end Jason Peter was placed on injured reserve.
 He was inactive for every game the rest of the season.

 Lytle made his 2001 preseason debut for the Panthers on August 18 in a 23–8 loss to the New England Patriots.
 He attempted just one pass in the game, failing to connect with receiver Jim Turner.
 Lytle saw more extensive action in the preseason finale against the Cleveland Browns on August 31.
 After a 90-yard kickoff returned for a touchdown by Browns receiver Andre King with five minutes remaining in the game, Lytle led the two-play, 59-yard drive which culminated with a 51-yard touchdown to receiver Dialleo Burks.
 Lytle finished the game 5-for-8 for 114 yards and a touchdown, while also carrying the ball twice for a total of five yards, as the Panthers beat the Browns 23–20.
 Lytle began the 2001 season as the Panthers' third-string quarterback behind starter Chris Weinke and backup Dameyune Craig.
 He made his regular season Panthers debut on November 4 against the Miami Dolphins after Weinke went down with a shoulder injury and Craig with a foot injury.
 Lytle played the final six minutes of the game against the Dolphins, going 2-for-4 for seven yards and losing 13 yards on two sacks as the Panthers lost 23–6.
 The following week against the St. Louis Rams, Lytle made his first and only NFL start.
 He completed 15 of 25 passes for 126 yards and a touchdown while rushing for eight yards on two carries.
 However, he was also intercepted by Rams defensive backs Kim Herring and Aeneas Williams.
 His first career touchdown pass came on a four-yard grab by tight end Kris Mangum, but the Panthers fell to the Rams 48–14.
 Lytle's final Panthers appearance came the following month in a 27–23 loss to the New Orleans Saints.
 Lytle threw just one pass in the game after Weinke went down with a concussion, and was intercepted by cornerback Fred Thomas.

 The following offseason, Lytle was tendered a contract offer by the Panthers as an exclusive-rights free agent.
 However, the team rescinded the offer on May 21, 2002, making him an unrestricted free agent.